-Here you can adjust automatic launch settings and disable IP leak protection.
+Here you can adjust automatic launch settings, disable IP leak protection, and enable the kill switch.
 At the bottom of this screen, there’s a pretty impressive list of language options, including Turkish and Japanese.

 And that’s pretty much it for the desktop app.
 Other menu items include links to Facebook and the Help Center but nothing more in the way of actual options.
 This is likely welcome news for beginners looking for ease of use, but advanced users may be missing some extras.

-In contrast to visiting the website, downloading the iOS app presents a pretty hard sell on the Elite product.
-Moreover, it’s confusingly referred to as Hotspot Shield Premium in the mobile app.
-Once you’ve downloaded and run the app, you’ll be presented with a popup for a 14-day trial offer.
+Once you’ve downloaded and run the iOS app, you’ll be presented with a popup for a seven-day trial offer for the Premium (Elite) version.
 Note that accepting this will prompt you to enter your Apple password (for iOS users) to approve payment.
-You won’t pay anything upfront, but once the 14-day trial is over, payments will automatically kick-in.
+You won’t pay anything upfront, but once the seven-day trial is over, payments will automatically kick-in.

 Again, by default you’ll be connected to a US server and can change the server location using the country dropdown.
 Click on the menu icon to access account details, privacy policies, and the help center.